jhpyle/docassemble/_docs/functions.md

 ## <a name="defined"></a>defined()

-As explained in the section called
+As explained in [how **docassemble** runs your code], if your code or templates refer to a variable that is not yet defined, **docassemble** will stop what it is doing to ask a question or run code in an attempt to obtain a definition for that variable.

-[how **docassemble** runs your code], simply referring to a variable will cause **docassemble** to ask a question or run code to define that variable, if it is not defined.
+Sometimes, this is not what you want **docassemble** to do.
+For example, you might just want to check to see if a variable ever got defined.

-Usually, this is what you want.
-For times when it isn't, you can avoid this by testing to see if a variable is defined.
+The `defined()` function checks to see if a variable has been defined.
+You give it a name of a variable.

 {% highlight yaml %}
 ---